MrNtlu/Mobillium-Case/README.md

 ## Notes

 - `utils/Constants.kt` file is hidden.
 It'll be provided externally.
-- To test process death you can use this function,
+- To test process death you can use this command line,

     ```shell
     adb shell am kill com.example.mobilliumcase